Geospatial Information Section (formerly Cartographic Section) is comprised of a team of experienced mapping

 number that appears in the lower left-hand corner.
 This number is used to

-archive and retrieve maps in the Cartographic Section.
+archive and retrieve maps in the Geospatial Information Section.
 Most

 digitally-prepared, current maps can be downloaded from this site, and are